CivicActions/openacr/docs/CLI.md

 The `output` command can take an optional file path (default is `output/openacr.markdown`) and converts the validated YAML file to markdown (default) or HTML.

-The command uses [handlebars](https://handlebarsjs.com/) and the templates defined in `templates` to render the output:
+The command uses [handlebars](https://handlebarsjs.com/) and the default templates defined in `templates` to render the output:

 - `openacr-markdown-0.1.0.handlebars` is the markdown template.
 - `openacr-html-0.1.0.handlebars` is the HTML template.